http4s/http4s/docs/src/main/tut/index.md

 http4s supports multiple server backends.
 In this example, we'll use [blaze], the native backend supported by http4s.

-We start from a `BlazeBuilder`, and then mount a service under the base path "/api".
+We start from a `BlazeBuilder`, and then mount the `helloWorldService` under the base path of `/greetings` and the remainder of the routes under the base path of `/api`.
 The `BlazeBuilder` is immutable with chained methods, each returning a new builder.

 ```tut:book
 import org.http4s.server.blaze._